faxonchris/oss-repo-template/labs/lab-03/Report.md

 the latest commit: commit e5ada154e210d1962f7912b9989713620822de51 - "Final Push.
 Horizontal Scroll rects and generating buttons is good to go" on branch: master

 the current branches: just master

+###Gitstats results:

+###onmyownti.me

+Gitstats found 1949 lines of code and 4 contributors, git found 2251 lines of code and 1 contributor

+### Flutter ShuttleTracker

+Gitstats found 18887 lines of code and 6 contributors, git command found 37461 lines of code and 5 contributors

+### MarketBot

+Gitstats found 2326 lines of code and 10 contributors, git command found 2313 lines of code and 4 contributors

+### Insomnia Dialogue System

+Gitstats found 30634 lines of code and 3 contributors, git command found 85996 lines of code and 4 contributors

 ### onmyownti.me gource:
 ![on](on.png)